chnanc001/ESP32-PeppersGhost/README.md

-# Pepper's Ghost using ESP32 and TFT7735
+# Pepper's Ghost using ESP32 and TFT ST7735
 For this project, I wanted to recreate a pepper ghost using an [ESP32 mircocontroller](https://www.amazon.ca/dp/B0C9THDPXP?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1) and [TFT screen](https://www.amazon.ca/dp/B07BFV69DZ?ref=ppx_yo2ov_dt_b_fed_asin_title).

 A [pepper's ghost](https://en.wikipedia.org/wiki/Pepper%27s_ghost) is the technique of reflecting the image on a display onto a slanted piece of clear glass/acrylic to create the illusion of a ghost or "hologram."